A tourists guide on how to help minimize

 Top things a tourist should be aware of about strikes in Nepal

-Longer duration strikes are announced a few days or weeks before hand.
+Longer duration strikes are announced a few days or weeks beforehand.
 But normally there’s not 100% confirmation until the night before.

 What to do if you have a flight during a strike in Nepal?

 International and domestic flights are rarely affected by strikes in Nepal.
 If you are flying somewhere from Nepal you have several choices.
-Tourist buses take travelers to the airport during strikes

-In Kathmandu there is a regular tourist bus leaving from outside Thamel by the Moroccan embassy to Kathmandu airport several times a day.
-Depending on the strike it’s usually free though at other times around 200 rupees.
+In Kathmandu, there is a regular tourist bus leaving from outside Thamel by the Moroccan embassy to Kathmandu airport several times a day.
+Depending on the strike, it’s usually free though at other times around 200 rupees.
 You will need to walk with your baggage to the bus.
 Though quite often cycle rickshaws are permitted to run during a banda.
 If you have a lot of luggage, get a cycle rickshaw.

 Another choice of getting to any airport in Nepal during a Banda is during the hours of darkness.
-Generally speaking strikes end at 5pm and start at around 7am.
+Generally speaking, strikes end at 5pm and start at around 7am.
 If you have a flight leaving at 2pm and you want to take a taxi then you’ll need to leave before dawn.
-Ask your hotel to help you with this, or pre arrange with a taxi man.
+Ask your hotel to help you with this, or pre-arrange with a taxi man.
 Such early bird taxis run at a premium cost though.
 Usually 2-4 times the normal cost of an airport run.
-Generally speaking the more affluent the hotel you are staying, the more the taxi will cost.
+Generally speaking, the more affluent the hotel you are staying, the more the taxi will cost.

 How to prepare for a Nepali strike the night before if you're not going anywhere